larifar/Projeto--Anagramark/README.md

-Olá, estou aprendendo a mexer no github.
+Olá, estou aprendendo a mexer no GITHUB.